amadeus-socialplus/claude-skills/core-messaging/boilerplates.md

 ## 100-word version

 social.plus provides comprehensive in-app community infrastructure for digital products.
-Through SDKs, APIs, and UI components, apps can embed familiar social experiences directly into their environments.
+Through SDKs, APIs, and UI Kits, apps can embed familiar social experiences directly into their environments.
 This enables structured participation, deeper engagement, and the generation of first-party and zero-party data.
 As engagement grows, organizations gain clearer insight into user intent and unlock new activation and monetization pathways. social.plus brings engagement, intelligence, and revenue potential together within a single, scalable foundation.

 ## Extended description